rolandtritsch/scala-tcd-funcprog/README.md

 * Use the source code from the Java solution as a template.
 * Use the provided RingIterator to implement the solution.
+* Use > sbt console to start a repl and play with RingIterator to understand how it works and behaves.
 * Use the source code from Hello.scala as a template for the main.

+## Lab2 - Write a Scala program that uses Java

+Java integrates very well with Scala (or (depending on your point of view) the other way around).
+With Lab2 we want to show how to use Java from Scala.
+The aim is to rewrite the solution from Lab1 using Java collection types, namely ...

+* List and LinkedList from java.util and
+* LoopingListIterator from org.apache.commons.collections.iterators

+### Hints

+* Use mvnrepository.com to find out how to update the build.sbt with the library dependency for the Apache common collections lib.
+* Use the import ...{Original => Now} syntax to rename the classes.
+* Use asInstanceOf[T] to cast java.lang.Object into something that you want/need.